Stamp Duty Calculator

 Additional Dwelling Surcharge Considerations

-The 3% additional dwelling surcharge (ADS) applies to residential property purchases by buyers who already own at least one other residential property on completion.
-If you own a buy-to-let property or a second home in addition to your shared ownership home, the ADS could apply to the consideration for the final staircase transaction.
+The 5% additional dwelling surcharge applies to residential property purchases by buyers who already own at least one other residential property on completion (the surcharge rose from 3% to 5% in October 2024).
+If you own a buy-to-let property or a second home in addition to your shared ownership home, the surcharge could apply to the linked cumulative consideration that is used to compute SDLT on the final staircase.

 If the shared ownership property being staircased to 100% is your only residence and you sell any other residential property within three years of completing the final staircase, you can apply for a refund of the ADS.
 This refund process requires a formal claim to HMRC within the three-year window.